FeuKz/FeuKz/README.md

 - 👀 I’m interested in Front-End Dev
 - 🌱 I’m currently learning  Html, Css and Java Script
-- 🤖 I'm currently working on Guinted, a Bot
+- 🤖 I'm currently working on Guinted

 <!---
 FeuKz/FeuKz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.